rktrlng/arm-toolchain-build-scripts/README.md

 rktrlng:
 - scripts based on yagarto for OS X 20121222
 - had to revert back to gmp-5.0.4 + mpfr-2.4.2 to get it to build on 64 bit (Ubuntu 13.10)
-- gcc 4.8.2 was patched based on the patch here: https://github.com/prattmic/arm-cortex-m4-hardfloat-toolchain
+- gcc-4.8.2 and newlib-1.20.0 patches based on patches here: https://github.com/prattmic/arm-cortex-m4-hardfloat-toolchain